eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 These new semiconductor devices can lead to new circuit designs (***Cite this!!!***), architecture designs (***Cite this!!!***), and enable design-technology co-optimization (DTCO) (***Cite this!!!***) and system-technology co-optimization (STCO) (***Cite this!!!***).
 DTCO and STCO can be supported by incorporating semiconductor device models, or compact models [Gildenblat2010], for these new/emerging semiconductor devices in circuit simulation tools.
 Consequently, these circuit simulation with these compact models can characterize macromodels of VLSI system architectures, processor architectures [Binkert2011] [gem5developers2014], and domain-specific architectures (or hardware accelerators).

 To map circuit designs based on planar, bulk MOSFET devices to those using non-planar MOSFET devices, I would map the defining characteristics/properties/parameters of the former to the latter.
-Planar, bulk MOSFET devices are defined by the length and width of the MOSFET devices, while FinFET devices are defined by ...
+Planar, bulk MOSFET devices are defined by the length and width of the MOSFET devices [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, pp. 5], while FinFET devices are defined by ...

+Since "the capacitance of the transistor gate is proportional to its [cross-sectional] area," the gate capacitance is in turn dependent on the length and the width of the transistor [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, pp. 5].
+By setting the transistor length to the minimum feature size for the semiconductor manufacturing process technology chosen to implement the integrated circuit design, the gate capacitance essentially becomes proportional to the transistor width [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, pp. 5].

+An aside: Since logic gates are connected together in a logic circuit, where a logic gates that are not (primary) output gates would drive at least one other logic gate, the logic gate input capacitance and logic gate output capacitance can be xpressed in terms of the transistor widths.
+This is because the transistor width is proportional to gate capacitance, assuming that all transistors are designed to have minimum transistor length [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, pp. 5].

 The (CMOS) semiconductor manufacturing process is defined by its minimum feature size, which is the smallest dimension of a transistor feature (e.g., gate length [Keshavarzi2007]) that can be manufactured with consistently with process reliability